slerman12/UnifiedML/QUICK_APP_TUTORIAL3.md

 [//]: # (![What_is]&#40;https://github.com/AGI-init/Assets/assets/92597756/79d39050-9424-4ae8-a125-f52002443f1f#gh-light-mode-only&#41;)

-UnifiedML is a toolbox or engine for defining ML tasks and training them individually, or together in a single general intelligence.
+UnifiedML is a toolbox & engine for defining ML tasks and training them individually, or together in a single general intelligence.

 [//]: # (UnifiedML is as much a hyperparameters engine for ML as it is a generalist agent.
 It's built on a novel framework for automatically unifying tasks across wide and diverse domains.
 Using it is easy.
 It's simultaneously a trainer like Pytorch Lightning, a library like Huggingface, and a RL/robotics/generative/etc. toolbox for defining ML tasks that can be unified, and generalized.
 Read the [Quick Tutorial]&#40;#quick-start&#41; and then see [Defining Tasks]&#40;#recipes&#41;.)